Environmental Grants

 The NIH parent Research Project Grant (R01, clinical trial not allowed) supports investigator-initiated research projects aligned with participating NIH institutes' missions, excluding clinical trials.
 A broad range of domestic and foreign institutions may apply, including universities, tribal governments, and community-based organizations.
 No specific award amount is stated.
 This is a core NIH research mechanism aimed at research institutions.

-ResearchersSchools & universitiesGovernment / tribalNonprofits+1 moreDissemination and Implementation Research in Health (R21 Clinical Trial Optional)
+ResearchersSchools & universitiesGovernment / tribalNonprofits+1 moreDissemination and Implementation Research in Health (R03 Clinical Trial Not Allowed)

 Due Jan 7, 2028National Institutes of Health · Amount varies